 In June 2003, the Company won a judgment against the City of Santee in California Superior Court (case no. 777094).
 The effect of the judgment was to invalidate, on state law grounds, two (2) rent control ordinances the City of Santee had enforced against the Company and other property owners.
 However, the Court allowed the City to continue to enforce a rent control ordinance that predated the two invalid ordinances (the "prior ordinance").
 As a result of the judgment the Company was entitled to collect a one-time rent increase based upon the difference in annual adjustments between the invalid ordinance(s) and the prior ordinance and to adjust its base rents to reflect what the Company could have charged had the prior ordinance been continually in effect.
 The City of Santee appealed the judgment.
 The Court of Appeal and California Supreme Court refused to stay enforcement of these rent adjustments pending appeal.
 After the City was unable to obtain a stay, the City and the tenant association each sued the Company in separate actions alleging the rent adjustments pursuant to the judgment violate the prior ordinance (Case Nos.
 GIE 020887 and GIE 020524).
 They seek to rescind the rent adjustments, refunds of amounts paid, and penalties and damages in these separate actions.
 On January 25, 2005, the California Court of Appeal reversed the judgment in part and affirmed it in part with a remand.
 The Court of Appeal affirmed that one ordinance was unlawfully adopted and therefore void and that the second ordinance contained unconstitutional provisions.
 However, the Court ruled the City had the authority to cure the issues with the first ordinance retroactively and that the City could sever the unconstitutional provisions in the second ordinance.
 On remand, the trial court was directed to decide the issue of damages to the Company from these ordinances, which the Company believes is consistent not only with the Company receiving the economic benefit of invalidating one of the ordinances, but also consistent with the Company's position that it is entitled to market rent and not merely a higher amount of regulated rent.
 The remand action was tried to the court in the third quarter of 2007.
 On January 25, 2008, the trial court issued a preliminary ruling determining that the Company had not incurred any damages from these ordinances and actions primarily on the grounds that the ordinances afforded the Company a fair rate of return.
 The Company sought clarification of this ruling.
 On April 9, 2008, the court issued a final statement of decision that included a clarification stating that the constitutional issues were not resolved on the merits and that the court had not determined that the ordinances afforded the Company a fair rate of return outside the remand period.
-The Company plans to appeal.
+As a result of this decision, the Company accrued \$600,000 for rent control initiatives in the quarter ended March 31, 2008 for estimated rent refunds based upon a motion for restitution filed by the City in Case No. GIE 020524.
+The Company filed a notice of appeal on July 2, 2008.